-The wine industry is growing fast in this region of Mexico.
-In this tour we'll be visiting 2 of the best wineries in San Miguel area, we'll learn about the process to make the wines, we'll see the vineyards, and the cellar where the wines are aged, and will have a tasting of some of the best wines they produce.
+The wine industry is flourishing in this region of Mexico, and on this tour we will visit two of the finest wineries in the San Miguel area.
+Along the way, you’ll learn about the winemaking process, stroll through the vineyards, explore the cellars where the wines are aged, and enjoy tastings of some of their most distinguished labels.

 Pickup included